TrevorSitler/TrevorSitler/README.md

 ## Hi there 👋
-I am a Ph D. student currently researching learner corpora.
+I am a Ph D. student in Japan interested in corpus linguistics, learner corpora, and Register Analysis.
-I am looking to collaborate on Register Analysis and Multi-Dimensional Analysis.
+I am looking to collaborate on anything and everything involving Corpus Linguistics.